jgnewman/cream-and-sugar/docs/markdown/conditions.md

   doSomethingWith res
 ```

-When using qualifiers, the `else` case is optional and, like all conditional expressions in CnS, qualifiers return values.
+When using qualifiers, the `else` case is optional and, like all conditional expressions in C&S, qualifiers return values.
 If you include an `else` case, the qualifier expression will always return the result of whichever statement is executed.
 If you don't include an `else` case, the expression will return the result of the conditional action if it is executed or `undefined` if it is not.
 Unlike `when`, it will not throw an error.

 {{{{/raw}}}}